-SALES OF PROPERTIES

-New owner for DN-huset as of 23 January 2020
+SALES OF PROPERTIES New owner for DN-huset as of 23 January 2020 of Fabege's investment properties now certified

 In line with our business model, several properties were divested during the year to allow scope for future investments.
 In the first quarter, the newly-produced Pelaren 1 property at Globen was sold for roughly SEK 1.6bn to KPA Pension.
 Trängkåren 7, or DN-huset, was sold to Areim in the fourth quarter for approximately SEK 3.5bn.
 A total of three properties were sold during the year.